pinakinathc/pinakinathc.github.io/travel/_posts/2024-03-03-Internet-Structure.md

 ---
 <!--more-->

-<h2>Topic: The internet should be a huge connection of billions of nodes; not sparse connections of giant node clusters.</h2>
+## Topic: The internet should be a huge connection of billions of nodes; not sparse connections of giant node clusters.

 What a time to be alive.
 The amount of code that is publicly available is truly a miracle and one that is potentially the biggest insurance for world peace.